Jkutkut/Xun-GuiTos/README.md

         - Ajax commands to send information (plain text)
         - Database logic defined
         - Game proccess logic defined
+        - Use of uxf file to display info

 ### v0 - v1: Bluetooth communication
 Work focused on the configuration of the rapsberry pi 4 and the bluetooth communication protocol.
 Basic structure of the repository created.